-[the teen who fired the weapon] gave police a statement and told investigators they were playing the [No Lackin Challenge] and the shooting was an accident.
+Lackland gave police a statement and told investigators they were playing the game and the shooting was an accident.
 He was later arrested and charged with aggravated assault, reckless endangerment, and unlawful possession of a weapon.

 As the incident became associated with the No Lackin Challenge, interest in the story spread to national and international sources.
-But increased interest following a story about a fad doesn’t demonstrate that the fad itself is gaining popularity, or was ever popular.
+But increased interest in an activity following news reports about it doesn’t doesn’t necessarily demonstrate that the activity is a “fad” gaining in popularity, or that it had previously been popular.

-A Google search restricted to results published prior to the 25 January 2018 shooting was sparse, consisting primarily of misdated links pertaining to the incident in Memphis.
-Three YouTube videos in total dated 27 September 2017, 7 October 2017, and 14 December 2017 were among the scant results.
-Notably, clips often depicted individuals armed with what were clearly toy weapons.
-Although two of the three videos had tens of thousands of views, the challenge in no way appeared to be widespread or popular.
+A Google search on the term “No Lackin Challenge” restricted to material published prior to reports of the 25 January 2018 shooting produced sparse results, consisting primarily of misdated links pertaining to the incident in Memphis along with three YouTube videos dated 27 September 2017, 7 October 2017, and 14 December 2017 (although these clips often depicted individuals armed with what were clearly toy weapons).
+Although two of the three videos had tens of thousands of views, the “No Lackin Challenge” did not appear to be widespread or popular at that time.